Lecturer at UT this semester

 If you'd like, you can watch my portion of the reading (about nine minutes) here.

 I read from my 2011 poetry chapbook, Grow No Moss.

 More Mothernism News! | January 2017

-I'm excited to share that later this year a long-form essay of mine ("The Mother-Shaped Hole: Lise Haller Baggesen’s Mothernism") will appear in a forthcoming volume from Demeter Press, titled Inappropriate Bodies: Art, Design, and Maternity.
+I'm excited to share that soon a long-form essay of mine ("The Mother-Shaped Hole: Lise Haller Baggesen’s Mothernism") will appear in a forthcoming volume from Demeter Press, titled Inappropriate Bodies: Art, Design, and Maternity.